-"I hope it reminds people of

-everyone's personhood and their experiences instead of stripping them and making them into that other, that title of felon, convict, criminal, offender - whatever it may be," Mobarez said.
+"I hope it reminds people of everyone's personhood and their experiences instead of stripping them and making them into that other, that title of felon, convict, criminal, offender - whatever it may be," Mobarez said.

-Kehn said some of his favor- on a different level." ite students from his decades of teaching are people who had been incarcerated.
-One of those students spent time in solitary instrument by tying dental floss peutic. to his bedframe and using a toilet paper roll as a slide.
+Kehn said some of his favorite students from his decades of teaching are people who had been incarcerated.
+One of those students spent time in solitary confinement and created a string instrument by tying dental floss to his bedframe and using a toilet paper roll as a slide.